mucommander/mucommander/package/readme.txt

 - French translation updated.

 Bug fixes:
+- Files can move to trash on macOS Big Sur.
 - Moving files on SMB shares to trash moves them to SAMBA trash on macOS.
 - Reverse sorting can be set using shortcut keys.